Sreeraj28kr/Vrinda_Store_Data_Analysis/README.md

-# Vrinda_Store_Data_Analysis
+# Vrinda_Store_Annual_Report
-🎯Objective: Vrinda Store wants to create an annual sales report for 2022.
-So that they can understand their customers and grow more sales in 2023.
+🎯Objective: The primary objective of “Vrinda Store Annual Report 2022” was to analyze customer behavior and sales performance and grow more in 2023.

 ## Project Dashboard